Department of Commerce, Community, & Economic Development - Alaska Oil and Gas Conservation Commission

 Incidents Resulting in Lost Time of Staff and Field Inspectors

-Analysis of results and challenges: There were no reported incidents in FY2018.
+Analysis of results and challenges: There were no reported personal safety incidents resulting lost staff time in FY2021.
 Some of AOGCC staff are exposed to an extensive amount of time in the field, driving and flying between widely separated locations in often inclement weather.
-AOGCC’s emphasis on personal safety will allow us to continue our goal of zero incidents
+AOGCC's emphasis on personal safety will allow us to continue our goal of zero incidents.